The destination for celebrities seeking privacy and luxury

 Altea Hills is an elite urbanization in the suburbs of the charming town of Altea, on a mountainside, which makes for breathtaking views of mountains and sea.
 It covers a total surface area of 34.43 km2.
 Altea Hills caters to all needs and tastes, offering a wide variety of real estate options: apartments, bungalows, duplexes, villas, all of them stylishly designed when it comes to both exterior and interior.
 Whether you want a place to lease to tourists, to use as a second residence during holidays, or to live permanently, Altea Hills has you covered.

 The urbanization is truly a private haven from the nerve-wrecking chaos of global megapolises, allowing for the utmost relaxation and all the other pleasures of slow living.
 You needn’t worry about security, thanks to the highly professional personnel monitoring the twenty-four seven surveillance footage, registering the license plates of every vehicle entering the territory, and patrolling the urbanization.
 Altea Hills is well-beloved not only by the Spaniards themselves, but also among the rich and famous from all over the world, and can boast of a buoyant multicultural community at all times of the year.
 Altea Hills became home to Julio Iglesias, one of the most popular Spanish singers, a renowned gymnast Svetlana Chorkina, Jean-Claude Van Damme and other recognizable personalities with elevated taste and high standards.
+Perhaps the most famous personality surrounding the Altea Hills development is Russian President Vladimir Putin, who is said to have a house here (although no one can confirm this).

 How to get to Altea Hills by car?